CAE Reading and Use of English Practice Test 15

 21 usefulness.
 Not to be confused with ‘usage’, which is the way we use something; usefulness is how handy (useful) something is.

 23 anxieties.
-An anxiety is a state of nervousness and uneasiness, usually about something that is going to happen soon.
+Anxiety is a state of nervousness and uneasiness, usually about something that is going to happen soon.

 24 hopefully.
-The author shows desire for maths to become more popular among people.
+The author shows a desire for mathematics to become more popular among people.

 Part 4